 If you give up reading FAQs and help pages, you can still try to Submit a request by clicking the related link in the top right corner of the Help Center page.

 All in all, we must say that this is an area that needs some serious attention from Betternet.
 Or, sooner or later, it will be a bit hard to keep 38 million users happy.

 Apart from the rather high monthly plan, Betternet offers one of the cheapest VPN services:

 If you simply want to gain access to geo-blocked web content, the free version of Betternet might be good enough for you.
-Let’s say you travel to or live in China and want to read or watch content that is not available at your location.
+Say, for example, you travel to or live in China and want to enjoy content that is not available in your location.

-But, if you wouldn’t like the Chinese government or any other VPN-unfriendly Orwellian control maniacs to pry on you and figure out who you really are along with your true IP and physical location, well, you’d be better off using a trustworthy VPN service provider.
+But, if you wouldn’t like the Chinese government or any other VPN-unfriendly organizations to pry on you and figure out who you really are based on your true IP and physical location, well, you’d be better off using an actually trustworthy VPN service provider.